awesome-pro/neon-website/content/docs/guides/nestjs.md

 DATABASE_URL="postgresql://<user>:<password>@<endpoint_hostname>.neon.tech:<port>/<dbname>?sslmode=require"
 ```

-## Configure the Postgres client
+## Configure the LangChainclient

 ### 1. Create a Database Module

 To manage the connection to your Neon database, start by creating a **DatabaseModule** in your NestJS application.
-This module will handle the configuration and provisioning of the Postgres client.
+This module will handle the configuration and provisioning of the LangChainclient.

 <CodeTabs reverse={true} labels={["node-postgres", "postgres.js", "Neon serverless driver"]}>